Posts tagged 'psychology'

 On Solidarity

 Almost three years ago, Covid-19 began to manifest itself as a global, historical turning point.
 Since then, its far-reaching consequences have been analyzed and written about in much detail.
 Despite an abundance of insightful pandemic stories on an institutional as well individual level, I feel compelled to provide one more personal anecdote.
 Not because I’m looking for praise for the few hours of weekly voluntary work I that I’m doing since then.
+But because the fact that an egocentric person like myself would suddenly feel an unshakable urge to give something back to society at precisely this moment in history highlights a fascinating, and often overlooked, aspect of human nature: Our innate desire to help others, even if that goes against our own selfish interests.

 Read more →